dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 ### Auto injection of library

-Your library probably also needs to communicate with OpenHAB.
-You can of course pass OpenHAB input references as a parameter to your library methods, or by a setter.
+Your library probably also needs to communicate with openHAB.
+You can of course pass openHAB input references as a parameter to your library methods, or by a setter.
 For example, if we imagine a library `MyLibrary` that need access to the items and things registries :

 ```java
 ...